 … to production and processing

-The use of by products, which would otherwise have been discarded, reduces pressure on the oceans
+The use of by products reduces pressure on the oceans

-The marine ingredients industry has been supporting the growth of aquaculture as the most effective way to produce protein, and will continue to do so
+The marine ingredients industry supports the growth of aquaculture as the most effective way to produce protein

 Action is already being taken by the marine ingredients industry